mountaindust/Planktos/docs/examples/IBAMR_ibmesh.rst

-Let's add a swarm with 100 agents all positioned somewhat behind the center left-most cylinder with respect to the flow (which is in the y-direction in this example).
+Let's add a swarm with 100 agents all positioned somewhat behind the center left-most cylinder with respect to the flow (which is in the x-direction in this example).
 Remember that we can do this by specifying a point to the init argument of the swarm class, and that we can get the length of the domain in each direction with the envir.L attribute.